The frequently asked questions about OpenSim are broken up into several categories:

 In general, we strongly discourage doing raw parsing of XML files in a Matlab script.
 This approach is not robust and does not take advantage of the OpenSim API in Matlab.
 Instead you should instantiate tools/objects from setup files and let the code do the parsing internally.
 The XML format changes with different versions of the software and the version number of the documents written by newer versions of the software may even be different from the one you read due to backward compatibility built into the code and assumptions about default values, etc. You'll keep changing your code endlessly rather than rely on a robust API that makes calls to set/get values (rather than parse XML files).
 In essence the assumptions about the contents of the XML files and the XML file header are all built into the code that is exercised by the API but ignored by any XML parsing code.
 Violating these assumptions will break the functionality downstream.

-An example using parsing (not recommended for OpenSim 3.0):
+An example using parsing (not recommended):

 An example of calling the API (recommended):